 I knew immediately what the issue was, and as always, so did my person.
-She asked the distraught dog owner if all of their practice was in an enclosed building in the same setting week after week.
-Yes was the answer.
+She asked the distraught dog owner if all of their dog obedience practice was in an enclosed building in the same setting week after week.
+Yes, that was the answer.
 My unruly peer and his handler perked their ears when we both said, “training with distractions and then proofing is what you need to do.”
 Training in the same familiar place is fine when learning new commands, but once the dog understands them, you have to incorporate distractions to make sure the command sticks in his mind.
 The command to “Stay” is no good if the dog takes off as soon as he sees someone else throw a stick for their dog or a car drives past.
-Walking nicely on leash will never happen if the canine half of the equation never learned to walk and not gawk.
+Walking nicely on a leash will never happen if the canine half of the equation never learned to walk and not gawk.

 We explained how to add distractions during their backyard training sessions, such as tossing a ball or having someone walk by, to ensure the dog understands he must obey the commands no matter what is happening around him.
 I explained to my buddy how he wouldn’t be nearly as distracted in the park after he got used to handling the added commotion at home.
 After all, our walks aren’t taken in squirrel-free, no wonderful odors to smell, and totally silent rooms.
 Proofing for distractions ensures a dog will continue to obey his person and the commands they give, no matter what is going on around them.

 Remember, dog obedience is not a trick but a way of life!

 Let’s talk dogs, or even better, let’s learn about dogs.
 Set aside some time to receive Spike’s dog blogs by Acme Canine.

 Tell us how we can improve this post?